-Pancreatic cancer is a cancer that begins in the pancreas, which is an organ in the abdomen that aids in digestion and the management of blood sugar.
-In many cases, patients won’t notice this cancer in its earlier stages, as it doesn’t cause symptoms during this time.
-When symptoms do appear, they may include blood clots, diabetes, loss of appetite, weight loss, pain, and jaundice.
+Pancreatic cancer is cancer that begins in the pancreas.
+Unfortunately, patients won’t notice this cancer in its earlier stages, as it doesn’t cause symptoms during that time.
+When symptoms do appear, they may include jaundice, loss of appetite, fatigue/malaise, weight loss.
+Some patients may also experience vague abdominal pain.

 The specific treatment recommended for patients with pancreatic cancer will depend on the location of the primary tumor and the stage of the disease.
-Treatment programs may include surgery, radiation, and/or chemotherapy.
+Treatment may include surgery, radiation and/or chemotherapy.
+We will discuss all of the possible treatment options at the initial consult and formulate a plan that is best for you.

 One of the most common procedures used to treat pancreatic cancer is the Whipple procedure.
 This procedure is appropriate for patients who have a tumor in the head of the pancreas.
-During the Whipple procedure, Dr. Patel removes the entire head of the pancreas, as well as the gallbladder, part of the bile duct, and the first part of the small intestine.
+The surgery involves removing the entire head of the pancreas, gallbladder, part of the bile duct, and the first part of the small intestine.
+The gastrointestinal and biliary system are then reconstructed.

-If the tumor is located in the body or tail of the pancreas, Dr. Patel may perform a distal pancreatectomy.
-During this procedure, he will remove the body and tail of the pancreas.
-In some cases, he may also remove the spleen during this procedure.
+If the tumor is located in the body or tail of the pancreas, a distal pancreatectomy may be the better option.
+During this procedure, the body and tail of the pancreas are removed.

 Every patient is different.
-Dr. Patel and his associates can determine whether each individual patient is a good candidate for pancreatic cancer surgery based on the patient’s tumor location, cancer stage, and other factors.
+Our surgeons can determine whether each individual patient is a good candidate for pancreatic cancer surgery based on the patient’s tumor location, cancer stage and other factors.